 applies an individual setpoint reference to each feedback.
 The drive's closed-loop controller chooses one pair to control the drive based on the user's selection in par.
 20-20.
-If Multi-setpoint Max [14] is selected, the setpoint/feedback pair with the smallest difference controls the drive's speed.
+If Multi-setpoint Max [14] is selected, the setpoint/feedback pair with the smallest difference controls the speed of the drive.
 (Note that a negative value is always smaller than a positive value).